ocripps24/doggo-clock/README.md

 This is a simple JavaScript app to show a fun clock.
 I am using the project to develop my skills in JavaScript as well as using SASS for the first time.

+I document my process below including steps taken to research parts that I was unsure on.
+The reasoning behind this is to demonstrate the ability to research and problem solve on my own.

 ## Process

 1. Setup basic HTML structure and various images/css/sass/js files.
+- straightforward steps using existing knowledge

 2. Work out how to access time in JavaScript
 - https://tecadmin.net/get-current-date-time-javascript/